 The Living Links to Human Evolution Research Centre, opened in 2008.
 This is a University of St Andrews primate research centre, housed in Edinburgh Zoo.
 Living Links was created through a £1.6 million research grant from the Scottish Funding Council and provides facilities for studying primate behaviour and cognition.

-The School has recently invested £500k in the Budongo Research Unit, facilitating work on chimpanzees.
+The School has recently invested £500k in the Budongo Research Unit (BRU), facilitating work on chimpanzees.
+The following interview with Professor Josep Call outlines the work being carried out at the BRU.

 The School also studies primate behaviour at the Keeling Center, Texas, and Max Planck Institute for Evolutionary Anthropology, Leipzig.